 Work integrated learning is embedded throughout the Graphic Design course at Murdoch University.
 Many of the units in the Graphic Design course enable you to build valuable skills whilst establishing all important professional networks.
 From the 2nd year of study, as a Graphic Design student, you can work with real world clients, engage in international study tours and do internships and work placements with local design and communications agencies.
 For example, the unit CRE325 Creative Media Professional Placement allows you to take appropriate work placements whilst being supervised by a lecturer over a semester.
 Read about how a work placement led to Sebastien Gerard (a recent Design and Web Communication graduate) finding his new job as a Multimedia Production Specialist.

-Many of the units throughout the Graphic Design degree engage working with real world projects and clients to give you a wider skill set.
-For example, the unit IDD338 Advanced Web Design requires you to build a custom themed WordPress Website for a real client.
+Many of the units throughout the Graphic Design course engage working with real world projects and clients to give you a wider skill set.
+For example, the unit GRD338 Client Web Design Project requires you to build a custom themed WordPress Website for a real client.

-All of the lecturers in Graphic Design run their own design businesses so they are well aware of real world requirements of graphic design graduates.
+All of the lecturers in Graphic Design run their own design businesses so they are well aware of the real world requirements of graphic design graduates.
 We also recommend that students take on projects outside of class time.
 This might mean doing graphic design work for friends or family, or engage freelance projects from websites like freelancer.com.
 Doing extra freelance projects gives you experience whilst giving you the confidence to engage clients and build that all important portfolio.